Enabling the Data-driven Enterprise

 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.

 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
+All investments are subject to market risk, including the possible loss of principal.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
 Company logos and website images are used for illustrative purposes only and were obtained directly from the company websites.
 Company logos and website images are trademarks or registered trademarks of their respective owners and use of a logo does not imply any connection between Sands Capital and the company.

 References to “we,” “us,” “our, and “Sands Capital” refer collectively to Sands Capital Management, LLC, which provides investment advisory services with respect to Sands Capital’s public market investment strategies, and Sands Capital Ventures, LLC, which provides investment advisory services with respect to Sands Capital’s private market investment strategies.
 As the context requires, the term “Sands Capital” may refer to such entities individually or collectively.
 As of October 1, 2021, the firm was redefined to be the combination of Sands Capital Management, LLC and Sands Capital Ventures, LLC.
 The two investment advisers are combined to be one firm and are doing business as Sands Capital.
 Sands Capital operates as a distinct business organization, retains discretion over the assets between the two registered investment advisers, and has autonomy over the total investment decision-making process.
 This document does not constitute or form part of an offer to sell or issue, or a solicitation of an offer to purchase or subscribe for any securities, is not intended to form the basis of any investment decision and is being made available for informational and discussion purposes only.
 Information contained herein may be based on, or derived from, information provided by third parties.
 The accuracy of such information has not been independently verified and cannot be guaranteed.
 The information in this document speaks as of the date of this document or such earlier date as set out herein or as the context may require and may be subject to updating, completion, revision, and amendment.
 There will be no obligation to update any of the information or correct any inaccuracies contained herein.
 The distribution of this document, and the offer and sale of interests in an investment fund management by Sands Capital (“Fund”), in certain jurisdictions may be restricted by law.
 No sale, offer to sell, or solicitation of any offer to buy any interests in a Fund will be made in any jurisdiction in which such offer, sale, or solicitation would be unlawful or to any person to whom it would be unlawful to make such, offer, sale, or solicitation.
 None of the interests to be issued by a Fund have been or will be registered under the U.S. Securities Act of 1933, as amended (the “Securities Act”), or under the securities laws of, or with any security’s regulatory authority of, any state of other jurisdictions.